Tools for Honing Resilience and Inspiring Voices of Empowerment

 Free beverage and a chat

-Reach out to a THRIVE member to chat about life at MIT over complementary coffee, tea, hot chocolate, and a snack!
+Reach out to a THRIVE member to chat about life at MIT over complimentary coffee, tea, hot chocolate, and a snack!

 MIT students launch ambitious mentorship program for graduate admissions in electrical engineering and computer science